Police: Delivery Driver Runs Over Groceries Of Elderly Couple Who Had Pro-Police Sign In Their Yard

 According to the police, when the couple opened the front door, the driver yelled back at them to check the inside of their Christmas wreath hanging from the door.

-Police say after reviewing the message, they believe the delivery driver’s actions were in response to a sign supporting law enforcement in the couple’s front yard.
+Blaine Police Chief Brian Podany says after reviewing the message, they believe the delivery driver’s actions were in response to a sign supporting law enforcement in the couple’s front yard.

-The delivery driver has been identified and the “investigation continues with charges likely in the near future,” police said.
+“We’ve seen things with signs in the past, but something this brazen is really unfortunate and really uncalled for,” Podany said.READ MORE: Kim Potter Trial, Dec.
+13 Live Updates: BCA Agent Says Potter Didn't Test Taser On Day Of Daunte Wright Shooting

+He says detectives have been in touch with the driver, who’s described as a 36-year-old woman from Coon Rapids.
+Police tell WCCO she does not want to speak with them.

 A GoFundMe page that was created for the couple shows that they have a “Thank you Blaine PD” sign.